-Getting a haircut should be a relaxing, enjoyable experience — you shouldn't be worried about things like whether you need to wash your hair beforehand.
-Even if you don't have an upcoming salon appointment on the calendar, keeping your hair clean is important for many reasons, but that's not to say you should feel embarrassed if you've had a particularly hectic week and didn't get a chance to wash your hair that morning.
+Getting a haircut should be a relaxing, enjoyable experience, but sometimes not knowing proper salon etiquette can get in the way of that.
+If you've found yourself wondering about things like whether or not you should wash your hair before a haircut – trust us, you're not the only one.
+Even if you don't have an upcoming salon appointment on the calendar, keeping your hair clean is important for many reasons, but that's not to say you should feel embarrassed if you've had a particularly hectic week and didn't get a chance to cleanse your hair that morning.

-To settle this debate, Gina Rivera, hairstylist and owner of Phenix Salon Suites, answered some common questions that many of us have asked ourselves — should I wash my hair before a haircut, color, or styling appointment? — so that we can focus all of our energy on landing on a particular hairstyle before we're actually in the salon chair (which we all know is the most important part).
+To settle this debate once and for all, Gina Rivera, hairstylist and owner of Phenix Salon Suites, is answering some common questions that many of us have asked ourselves at one point or another before a professional appointment.
+Things like like: should I wash my hair before a haircut?
+What about before a color treatment or getting it styled?
+This way, we can focus all of our energy on landing on a particular hairstyle before we're actually in the salon chair (which we all know is the most important part).

 Should I Wash My Hair Before a Haircut?